luakit/luakit/doc/luadoc/pages/02-faq.md

 ### How do I stop some links opening in new windows?

-Add your own @ref{new-window-decision} webview signal handler which always opens links in new tabs.
+Add your own @ref{"new-window-decision"} webview signal handler which always opens links in new tabs.

 In your `rc.lua` after `require "webview"` add (or modify) the following: